Region Overviews: Alaska Travel Guide: Overview

 More than just a state, the “Last Frontier” lives up to its reputation as one of the world’s last great wild places.

-Share in an incredible Alaskan family vacation.
+Share in an incredible family vacation.
 Join together for the hike of a lifetime to the toe of Exit Glacier and alongside the Harding Icefield.
-Experience the life of a dogsledding team and learn more about this native tradition.
+Kids experience the life of a dogsledding team and learn more about this native tradition.
 Keep your eyes peeled for moose during our bike rides and sea otters during a cruise on Prince William Sound.
 Get ready for a great Alaskan adventure!

 THIS ITINERARY: 6 days, 5 nights